Lethal injection: Procedure in the United States

 The drugs are not mixed externally to avoid precipitation.
-A sequential injection is also key to achieve the desired effects in the appropriate order: administration of the pentobarbital renders the person unconscious; the infusion of the pancuronium bromide induces complete paralysis, including that of the lungs and diaphragm rendering the person unable to breathe.
+A sequential injection is also key to achieving the desired effects in the appropriate order: administration of the pentobarbital renders the person unconscious; the infusion of the pancuronium bromide induces complete paralysis, including that of the lungs and diaphragm, rendering the person unable to breathe.

 If the person being executed were not already completely unconscious, the injection of a highly concentrated solution of potassium chloride could cause severe pain at the site of the IV line, as well as along the punctured vein; it interrupts the electrical activity of the heart muscle and causes it to stop beating, bringing about the death of the person being executed.

 The intravenous tubing leads to a room next to the execution chamber, usually separated from the condemned by a curtain or wall.
 Typically, a prison employee trained in venipuncture inserts the needle, while a second prison employee orders, prepares, and loads the drugs into the lethal injection syringes.
 Two other staff members take each of the three syringes and secure them into the IVs.
 After the curtain is opened to allow the witnesses to see inside the chamber, the condemned person is then permitted to make a final statement.
 Following this, the warden signals that the execution may commence, and the executioner(s) (either prison staff or private citizens depending on the jurisdiction) then manually inject the three drugs in sequence.
 During the execution, the condemned's cardiac rhythm is monitored.

 Death is pronounced after cardiac activity stops.
-Death usually occurs within seven minutes, although, due to complications in finding a suitable vein, the whole procedure can take up to two hours, as was the case with the execution of Christopher Newton on May 24, 2007.
+Death usually occurs within seven minutes; however, due to complications in finding a suitable vein, the entire procedure can take up to two hours, as was the case with the execution of Christopher Newton on May 24, 2007.
 According to state law, if a physician's participation in the execution is prohibited for reasons of medical ethics, then the death ruling can be made by the state medical examiner's office.
 After confirmation that death has occurred, a coroner signs the condemned's death certificate.